leomet07/PredictChlorophyllALibrary/README.md

 This downloads ``out_mult_high_rescongers2019-06-11to2019-06-16.tif`` and then ``out_mult_high_res/congers2019-06-21to2019-06-26.tif`` etc.. all the way up to  ``out_mult_high_res/congers2019-08-25to2019-08-30.tif``

-We used an interval of 5 because sentinel 2a and 2b have a visit frequency of every 10 days each, offset by 5 days, so there is a visit by a sentinel 2 satellite every 5 days
+We used an interval of 5 because sentinel 2a and 2b have a visit frequency of every 10 days each, offset by 5 days, so there is a visit by a sentinel 2 satellite every 5 days.